5 Ways Couples Can Avoid One Of The Most Destructive Emotions, According To Decades Of Research

 If your answer is "Yes," then, unfortunately, you are not alone in needing to learn how to be more empathetic and stop being so defensive in your relationship.

-The Four Horsemen are behaviors Gottman found to be the biggest predictor of divorce.
+They discover that Four Horsemen are behaviors found to be the biggest predictors of divorce.
+They are: defensiveness, contempt, criticism, and stonewalling

-When your words, tone and body language are often defensive, it makes your partner feel as though you don't take them seriously and/or are not will to consider your own accountability for at least some of the problems in your relationship.
+When your words, tone, and body language are often defensive, it makes your partner feel as though you don't take them seriously and/or are not willing to consider your accountability for at least some of the problems in your relationship.

-This drives a wedge between the two of you that prevents you from reaching the kind of meaning resolutions that bring couples closer rather than driving them farther apart.
+This drives a wedge between the two of you that prevents you from reaching the kind of meaningful resolutions that bring couples closer rather than driving them farther apart.

-Examples and solutions for how to stop being defensive in a relationship
+Five examples of how to stop being defensive in relationships

 1. Complain without blame.

-When you start a conflict discussion with your partner by using "you" statements and blaming your partner for the problems in the relationship, this will put them on the defense.
+When you start a conflict discussion with your partner by using "you" statements and blaming your partner for the problems in the relationship, this will put them on the defensive.

 Try this: See if you can work at rephrasing your words by using "I" and "I feel" statements.
 Start the conversation by stating how you feel and then stating what you need.
 For example, "I feel annoyed when you don't help out around the house.
 I need you to help with the dishes at night."
 This helps set a more positive tone for the conversation.